sheriranka/strassen/readme.txt

 I can't debug as much.
 I made a version for 4 processors that I can run on my computer as well.
 It actually gives me errors so it doesn't finish the process properly, but I printed out the times before the program gave me the segmentation fault, so I have the results of the strassen time, just not the final matrix.
-These are the results:
+So it only has the partial time for it and not how long it takes to do the final process of uniting the matrixes.

+DEC 5 2023

+I fixed the problem so I should be able to run MPI-4 and MPI-8 properly now.
+I fixed it by removing the count variable and just making the function strassensub, which is what the worker processes call.
+These are the times:

 2^7

-MPI-4: 0.013509s
+MPI-4: 0.005079s
-MPI-8: 0.001963s
+MPI-8: 0.001418s

 2^8

+MPI-4: 0.044847s
+MPI-8: 0.009144s

+2^9

+MPI-4: 1.734129s
+MPI-8: 0.351249s

+2^10

-MPI-4: 0.089994s
+MPI-4: killed
-MPI-8: 0.010599s
+MPI-8: 8.448492s

-For 2^9 and 2^10 it gave me too many errors to fix.
-I don't understand what causes it.